termehs/multigraphr/README.md

 ```

 The interval estimates can then be visualised to detect discrepancies
-between observed and expected, and to detect overlap and potential
+between observed and expected values thus indicating social mechanisms
+at play in the generation of edges, and to detect overlap and potential
 dependencies between different types of edges.

 ## Goodness of fit tests